 It’s time to leave it and move on.
 We are in a good position to show the added value we offer in a mixed process.
 Composing “close descriptions” of the social context completes the Big Data collection – innovations of people and organizations in thick data and big data.
 If we rely only on big data, we encounter a distorted sense of the world, where people are just numbers entering algorithms.
 This does not mean that it is useless or that in many cases it can be used on its own.

 It is still a powerful and useful tool that companies should invest in.
 But companies should also invest in collecting and analyzing thick data to discover the deeper and more humane meaning behind big data.
-They have to work side by side, ethnologists and data scientists work side by side to ensure that big data is based on people’s actual behavior, not just on what the machine thinks it should be… no, never!
+They have to work side by side, ethnologists and data scientists, and data engineers work side by side to ensure that big data is based on people’s actual behavior, not just on what the machine thinks it should be… no, never!
 That’s not even happening!